andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 subcat: Dancing
 activity: This Land Is Your Land
 status: draft
-photo:
+photo: perf-sally3.jpg
-short_sum: This is it, don't get scared now
+short_sum: This is it, don't get scared now!
 summary: